inkdex/inkdex.github.io/src/installation.md

 The extension registry contains all extensions maintained by the Inkdex community.

-Click the installation link below to add it to your Paperback app.
+Click the installation button below to add it to your Paperback app.

 <div align="center">
   <a href="paperback://addRepo?displayName=Inkdex%20Extensions%20(0.9)&url=https%3A%2F%2Finkdex.github.io%2Fextensions%2F0.9%2Fstable" class="install-registry-btn btn-brand">Install Registry</a>